This Hammer-Shaped Vibrator Promised Me An Epic Pounding — & It Nailed It

 ”

 The insertable handle was just as big between my legs as I feared, but with the help of a dollop of lube and its surprisingly intense vibrations, I was able to slowly but surely get the whole thing up there.
 And let me first say "wow."
-Now, I'm not unfamiliar with G-spot vibrators (in fact I reviewed one from Hot Octopuss a few weeks ago!), but the motor in the Hamma is unlike anything I've used before.
+Now, I'm not unfamiliar with G-spot vibrators, but the motor in the Hamma is unlike anything I've used before.
 It is strong.
 It was the first time where I thought to myself: I am getting fucked by a hammer, and I love it.
 Despite being in the throes of my delight, I remembered the thrusting capacity, which increased the enjoyable sensation of being stretched to my ultimate limit.
 And though the thrusting handle can't replace the real thing, it did come awfully close.
 By the time my orgasm was finished, my power tool fear was not only eradicated, but I also felt handy.
 Like, if I could hammer my vagina, I could build anything.
 Maybe next time I'll see if I can construct multiple orgasms.
 Consider me a power tool convert.
 So, what are you waiting for?
 Throw on your tool belt and grab yourself a Love Hamma.